nrinaudo/kantan.csv/docs/src/main/tut/gs_parsing.md

 The beauty of the pattern is that `RowDecoder` relies on `CellDecoder` for parsing individual cells.
-For example, dates are not supported (because there are so many formats they can be serialized as), but we've just added a `CellReader` instance for them, which allows us to write:
+For example, dates are not supported (because there are so many formats they can be serialized as), but we've just added a `CellDecoder` instance for them, which allows us to write:

 ```tut
 "2012-01-01T12:00:00+0100,a".asCsvRows[(java.util.Date, Char)](',', false).toList